-What Can a Handyman Do in Rossville, Georgia?
+What Can a Handyman Do Without a License in Rossville, Georgia?

 In Georgia, there is no statewide “handyman license,” but you can trigger state contractor licensing if you take on projects above the state’s contractor threshold or perform regulated trades (electrical, plumbing, HVAC, gas).
 In Rossville (Walker County), you generally need a local business license/occupational tax certificate to operate, and permits may still be required even when state licensure is not.